 Cat Cafe: Portland's first cat cafe, Purrington's Cat Lounge, helps cats get adopted and offers beers, snacks, yoga and movie nights.

-Craft Beer: Portland is king of craft beer and you can take walking and cycling bar tours, and even ride a peddle-powered bar.
+Craft Beer: Portland is king of microbreweries, home brewers, and craft beer - you can take walking and cycling bar tours, and even ride a peddle-powered bar.

-Crows: Portland's most common urban wildlife, black crows are everywhere, and are protected under Federal law as well.
+Crows: Portland's most common urban wildlife, crows are everywhere, and protected under the law.
+These iconic Portland crows can be seen on most everything.

 Cupcake Shop: The city has a thing for cupcakes, and bakeries in general, and especially vegan cupcakes, which they do quite well.

-Cyclists: "Bike City USA" caters to its cyclists, with bicycle lanes throughout the city, tons of commuter cyclists, rental bikes, and bike shops galore.
+Cyclists: "Bike City USA" caters to its cyclists, with bicycle lanes throughout the city, tons of commuter cyclists, mountain bikes, tall bikes, tandem bikes, rental bikes, bicycle parking, and bike shops galore.
+It’s more common for a restaurant, bar, or cafe to have bicycle parking instead of car parking.

-Full Sleeve Tattoos: With the sheer amount of hipsters and tattoo shops about, you're bound to see tons of full-sleeve tattoos.
+Full Sleeve Tattoos: With the sheer amount of hipsters and tattoo shops about, you'll see tons of sleeve tattoos.

 Giant Spinning Bread: A monster 25 foot long (fake) loaf of bread that both lights up and spins around on a pole at the Franz Bakery.